Oozinator: History

-Hasbro copyrighted the term Oozinator in 2005 and the toy was put on sale in 2006.
+Hasbro copyrighted materials related to the Oozinator in 2005 and the toy was put on sale in 2006.

 In Hasbro's description of the device, they advertised that Oozinator operators could surprise their opponents with "globs of gooey bio-ooze" during a water fight:

 Sneak up on your opponents with a surprise bio-ooze attack!
-Just when they think you’re coming at ‘em with water, blast ‘em with a shot of icky bio-ooze!
-Shoot out globs of gooey bio-ooze and then drench ‘em with water!
-It’s a double blast attack that’ll keep your opponents on their toes and running during every water fight.
+Just when they think you're coming at 'em with water, blast 'em with a shot of icky bio-ooze!
+Shoot out globs of gooey bio-ooze and then drench 'em with water!
+It's a double blast attack that'll keep your opponents on their toes and running during every water fight.

-The product was discontinued not long after release.
+However due to the concerning nature of the design, the product was discontinued not long after release.